Security-Card-Game/securityDeckGame/lucky/LUCKY.md

     "description": "You just got lucky, you hired a really skillful person", "result: "Reduce the resource costs for a fix by 2.
 Then discard this card."
 }

+{
+"title": "None Of Our Business",
+"description": "The vulnerability reported simply does not apply to you, the dependency version is not in use, the configuration settings are fine, the related piece had been removed already.
+Lucky you!", "result: "Reduce the resource costs for a fix by 5.
+Then discard this card."
+}